VictorDupont/The-Legend-of-Zelda/README.md

 - All The Legend of Zelda amiibo images.

 More soon !
 (Others games in the Zelda series with assets and informations)

+Hyrule Warriors: Age of Calamity will be added very soon.